Water is integral to what we do and vital to the longevity of BHP. We depend on access to water and cannot operate without it.

 Water management activities aim for the balance between too much and too little water on each site.
 This allows sufficient storage for runoff from rainfall events, while not affecting production and not allowing unauthorised site discharge of MAW.
 Discharge of MAW needs to be managed in accordance with licence conditions, which in some cases may require management of MAW prior to discharge.
 Appropriate management should avoid or minimise out-of-season flow in ephemeral creeks and rivers, which has the potential (if not controlled) to increase sediment and salt loads.

-Due to ongoing extreme rainfall events, excess water management is central to BMA’s operating strategy.
+Due to ongoing above average rainfall, excess water management is central to BMA’s operating strategy.
 Some BMA sites still hold excess water after the 2011 and 2013 floods and tropical cyclone Debbie in 2017.
 One way we seek to manage this is to move MAW from sites with water excess to sites that have too little water.
 A further control is to avoid the accumulation of additional water from excess rainfall events.
 BHP undertakes detailed studies on an ongoing basis that assess the benefit and cost of various options to manage excess water and seek to ensure the design of infrastructure in flood prone areas remains adequate for the level of flood risk.

 Ongoing modelling and simulations are used to inform appropriate flood risk mitigation activities, which include construction of flood levees and preparation of emergency evacuation plans.